leucir/factory/README.md

 docker buildx bake -f build/bake.hcl
 ```

+`buildx bake` reads `build/bake.hcl` and can target multiple platforms in one run (amd64/arm64) while reusing registry/local caches.
+The factory scripts stick to single-platform builds; Bake is the quickest way to fan out builds once you have BuildKit drivers and cache storage configured.

 ## BONUS

 - Empirically check the host Docker layer limit (creates throwaway images until a build fails):